Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Incorporate any applicable software, language or proficiency
+- Incorporate any applicable software, language or skills

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained by volunteering or internships
+- Provide any relevant experiences you have gained through volunteering or internships

-- Highlight any accomplishments or responsibilities you held in these roles
+- Remark any achievements or responsibilities you took on during these roles.

 References: